poiyomi/PoiyomiDocs/docs/thryeditor/cross-shader-editor.md

 ### From Your Avatar

 In your Unity Hierarchy, you can `Right-Click` on your Avatar.
-In the context menu, go to `Thry -> Materials -> Open All in Cross-Shader Editor`.
-This will open ALL Poiyomi Materials and automatically list them in the Cross-Shader Editor Panel.
+In the context menu, go to `Thry -> Materials -> Open All in Cross Shader Editor`.
+This will open ALL Poiyomi Materials and automatically list them in the Cross Shader Editor Panel.

 :::warning
 This option does not work if your Avatar is using different Material Variants rather than a singular one!
 Make sure your Avatar is using the same Material Variant before using this method.